1exurious/ai-data-engine-text-safety-evaluation/README.md

 # AI Data Quality & Model Evaluation System
 Sensitive Text Classification (Safety-Critical AI)

+## Key Insight (What Actually Matters for AI Systems)

+Model performance was not limited by the model.

+Moderate inter-annotator agreement (Cohen’s Kappa ~0.4–0.5) revealed that inconsistent labeling was the primary constraint on performance.

+Improving annotation quality would yield greater gains than model tuning.

 ## Overview
 This project demonstrates an end-to-end AI data quality system for sensitive text classification.
 It simulates how training data, annotation consistency, and evaluation pipelines directly impact model performance.